Christine de Pizan: Writing career (1389–1405)

 Christine believed that France had been founded by the descendants of the Trojans and that its governance by the royal family adhered to the Aristotelian ideal.
 In 1400 Christine published L'Épistre de Othéa a Hector (Letter of Othea to Hector).
 When first published, the book was dedicated to Louis of Orléans, the brother of Charles VI, who was at court seen as potential regent of France.
 In L'Épistre de Othéa a Hector Hector of Troy is tutored in statecraft and the political virtues by the goddess of wisdom Othéa.
 Christine produced richly illustrated luxury editions of L'Épistre de Othéa a Hector in 1400.
 Between 1408 and 1415 Christine produced further editions of the book.
 Throughout her career she produced rededicated editions of the book with customised prologues for patrons, including an edition for Philip the Bold in 1403, and editions for Jean of Berry and Henry IV of England in 1404.
+She employed several of the best manuscript illuminators of Paris; for the presentation copy of L'Épistre de Othéa a Hector made for Louis of Orléans, she employed (and may have discovered) the so-called Master of the Epître d'Othéa.

 In 1402, Christine became involved in a renowned literary controversy, the "Querelle du Roman de la Rose".
 Christine questioned the literary merits of Jean de Meun's popular Romance of the Rose, which satirizes the conventions of courtly love while critically depicting women as nothing more than seducers.
 In the midst of the Hundred Years' War between French and English kings, Christine wrote the dream allegory Le Chemin de long estude in 1403.
 Writing in the first-person, she and the Cumaean Sibyl travel together and witness a debate on the state of the world between the four allegories – Wealth, Nobility, Chivalry and Wisdom.
 Christine suggests that justice could be brought to earth by a single monarch who had the necessary qualities.

 In 1404, Christine chronicled the life of Charles V, portraying him as the ideal king and political leader, in Le Livre des fais et bonnes meurs du sage roy Charles V. The chronicle had been commissioned by Philip the Bold of Burgundy and in the chronicle, Christine passed judgment on the state of the royal court.
 When praising the efforts of Charles V in studying Latin, Christine lamented that her contemporaries had to resort to strangers to read the law to them.
 Before the book was completed, Philip the Bold died, and Christine offered the book to Jean, Duke of Berry in 1405 in an attempt to find a new patron.
 She was paid 100 livres for the book by Philip the Bold's successor John the Fearless in 1406 and would receive payments from his court for books until 1412.